- 29 May

 If your customers pay you late, the cash relating to that transaction is not available to your business.
 This could result in you either borrowing additional funds or experiencing cash flow shortages.

 There are funding facilities such as factoring invoice discounting, which will bridge the cash flow gap between you raising invoices, and getting paid by your customers.
 However, that still does not excuse customers from not paying to terms.
-You may be able to improve this situation by pre-dunning, which is giving advance notice (either in writing, email or by phone) of invoices that are about to fall due.
+You may be able to improve this situation by pre-dunning, which is giving advance notice (either in writing, by email or by phone) of invoices that are about to fall due.

 Taking customer bad debts

-If you have been following our recent blog posts about “Retailageddon”, the spate of financial issues that have hit the UK retailers, you will be aware that even large companies can fail or experience financial problems.
-If you are supplying these companies, this could result in you experiencing a bad debt.
+If you have been following our recent blog posts about “Retailageddon”, the spate of financial issues that have hit UK retailers, you will be aware that even large companies can fail or experience financial problems.
+If you are supplying these companies, this could result in you experiencing bad debt.

 You can protect against this situation.
 Either with standalone credit protection or with bad debt protection.
 Essentially, under these arrangements, you receive a credit limit in respect of each customer and providing you do not allow the sales to these customers to exceed that value, your invoices are protected against customer failure.